w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

-* explain how people with disabilities rely on clear and meaningful labels to identify and understand the purpose of forms and controls
+* explain how people with disabilities rely on clear and meaningful labels to identify and understand the purpose of form fields and controls
-* provide unique and descriptive labels for controls
+* provide unique and descriptive labels for form fields and controls
-* collaborate with designers and developers to ensure visual and non-visual perception of labels
 * employ accessible authoring tools that:
   * support the inclusion of labels for controls
   * programmatically associate labels to their corresponding control
+* collaborate with designers and developers to ensure visual and non-visual perception of labels

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate assistive technology interaction with controls, including form fields, links, and buttons.
+* Demonstrate assistive technology interaction with form fields and controls, including  edit boxes, lists, buttons, and others.
 Explain that providing labels that describe the purpose of the controls is essential for several groups of users.
 * Reflect with students about commonly used labels for form fields and controls, including "name", "surname", "address", "phone", "email", and others.
 Explain that the label should be a short, succinct, and straightforward text that communicates the purpose and intent of the control.
-* refer back to [Content Author Module 1: Content Clarity](/curricula/content-author-modules/content-clarity).
-Explain that some users need to have imagery and iconography to make it easier for them to understand the purpose of these labels.
+* Explain that some users rely on imagery and iconography to understand the purpose of these labels.
-* Introduce accessible authoring tools that support the inclusion of labels for forms and controls and that programmatically associate these to the control.
-Explain that content authors should provide these labels and ensure the tool associates this to their corresponding control.
+* Introduce accessible authoring tools that support the inclusion of labels for forms and controls and that programmatically associate these to the form field and control.
+Explain that some tools may refer to labels as "names" or similar terminology.
+Emphasize that content authors should provide these labels and the tool should associate the label to the corresponding form field and control.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the type of information that labels should contain.
-Assess how students understand what is the type of information  that labels should contain.
+Assess how students recall the type of information  that labels should contain.
-* Practical &mdash; Give students several controls without a label and ask them to provide one for each.
+* Practical &mdash; Give students several form fields and controls without a label and ask them to provide one for each.
 Assess how students provide short, succinct, and straightforward labels for controls.
-* Practical &mdash; Have students include labels for controls in a tool of their choice that programmatically associates the labels with their corresponding control.
-Assess how students use an authoring tool of their choice to include labels for controls.
+* Practical &mdash; Have students include labels for form fields and controls in a tool of their choice that programmatically associates the labels with their corresponding control.
+Assess how students use an authoring tool of their choice to include labels for form fields and controls.

 {% include excol.html type="end" %}